Dan503/Swordion/README.md

 `````````````````````````
 //Swordion JS targeting functions:

-//Returns a data-jshook attribute selector (needs to be like this so they are treated them similarly to classes)
+//Returns a data-jshook attribute selector (needs to be like this so they are treated similarly to classes)
 Hook('xxx') => '[data-jshook^="module__function "], [data-jshook*=" module__function "], [data-jshook$=" module__function"], [data-jshook="module__function"]'

 //returns a CLASS (dot added)